Supplement: ODE Plugin Explanation¶

 MeshExtractor* extractor = new MeshExtractor;

-// MeshExtractor is a utility class for moving through the hierarchy and expanding the shape data.
+// MeshExtractor is a utility class for traversing the hierarchy and extracting shape data.

 if(extractor->extract(link->shape(), [&](){ addMesh(extractor, odeBody); })){

-// Returning from the extract call, the triangular mesh shape has data gathered in vertices.
+// When returning from the extract call, triangular mesh shapes are collected in vertices.

 if(!vertices.empty()){